Complex Documents

 The Document Map is just like a road map.
 If you have used heading styles within your complex document you can maneuver your way through the document by clicking on the corresponding heading that you need to access for editing.
 By clicking the heading, you are transported to that destination in your document.
 So, if you had a document that was 42 pages long, and you needed to get to heading 6.2 on page 31, just click on the heading in the Document Map area and you quickly move to this location.

 CK Warning - The Document Map has known bugs that can corrupt your document if you use it to reorganize.
 This was fixed with the Navigation Pane in Word 2010.
+The Outline View does not have the drawbacks of the Document Map and can be used in all versions of Word, at least since Word 97.

-Practice: Navigate Using Document Map
+Practice: Navigate Using Document Navigation Pane (Word 2010 and later)

 1. Create or open a long document formatted with heading styles.